 For this reason, many MMA fighters practice both sports.
 With ground fighting, accurately keeping your opponent at a distance, and stand-up, striking with all 8 of your limbs, the combination of both sports makes a fighter dangerously effective.

-BJJ or Muay Thai for Weight Loss
+Muay Thai vs BJJ for Weight Loss

-Both sports are equally effective forms of fitness, but to break it down into calorie-burning, an hour of Muay Thai will burn on average 500 to 600 calories.
+Both sports are equally effective forms of fitness, but to break it down into calorie-burning, an hour of Muay Thai will burn, on average, 500 to 600 calories.
 On the other hand, BJJ burns more, with an average of 1000 calories per hour.

 Suppose weight loss is your primary motivation for taking up a pugilistic sport.
 In that case, these figures are probably a significant deciding factor.